We’ve got an awesome team. All young, enthusiastic, and bright. Or at least all enthusiastic and bright – some of our youth is not chronological…

 Elena Guadagno MLIS

-I’m a Research Project Manager working with the pediatric surgery team at the Montreal Children’s Hospital.
+I’m the Research Director working with the pediatric surgery team at the Montreal Children’s Hospital.
 Prior to this, I worked as a senior librarian at the MUHC medical library.
 My career started in managing and designing Library Software.

 My main interests lie in supporting improvement in patient & family centered patient care both in research and as a patient partner, pediatric surgery including Pediatric Enhanced Recovery after Surgery (ERAS), artificial intelligence in communication, global health and more.
-Nationally supporting outstanding multicentre research efforts through the Canadian Consortium of Pediatric Surgery (CanCORPS) and the Canadian Biliary Atresia registry (CBAR).
+Nationally supporting outstanding multicentre research efforts through the Canadian Consortium for Research in Pediatric Surgery (CanCORPS) and the Canadian Biliary Atresia registry (CBAR).

 See my publications.